Faulkner University logo

 1942

-Founded as Montgomery Bible School by Rex Turner, Leonard Johnson, and Joe Greer
+Founded as Montgomery Bible School by Rex Turner, Leonard Johnson, and Joe Greer.

 1953

-Name changed to Alabama Christian College (ACC)
+School's name changed to Alabama Christian College (ACC).

 1965

-College moved to its present location on Atlanta Highway
+College moved to its present location on Atlanta Highway.

 1975

-Began establishing satellite campuses in Mobile, Huntsville, and Birmingham
+Began establishing satellite campuses in Mobile, Huntsville, and Birmingham.

 1985

-Renamed Faulkner University in honor of James H. Faulkner
+Renamed Faulkner University in honor of James H. Faulkner.

 🏛️